jshepler/jshepler.ngu.mods/README.md

 22. during manual questing, set questing button color to yellow if the number of quest items in inventory plus the number of quest items already collected are within 5 of the target number (only if got the AP purchase "Quest Reminder!")

-23. auto harvest/eat fruits when attain full growth (max tier)
+23. auto harvest/eat fruits when attain full growth (max tier) - shift-right-click the yggdrasil button to toggle

-    also on rebirth any fruit >= tier 1
+    on rebirth, will always (ignores toggle above) auto harvest/eat any fruit >= tier 1

-    (auto harvest max tier fruits now have an config option to disable)

 24. when starting a manual quest, if current zone has unlocked quest item, that item is assigned as the quest (instead of random quest item)